pydy/pydy/README.rst

 Or if you have conda you can type::

-   $ conda install -c pydy pydy
+   $ conda install -c conda-forge pydy

 Also, a simple way to install all of the optional dependencies is to install the ``pydy-examples`` metapackage using conda::